lobin/coursera-r-programming/week-02/lecture-04-functions-part-2.md

 Defining a Function
 -------------------

-In addition to not specifying a default value, you can also set an argument to NUKK.
+In addition to not specifying a default value, you can also set an argument to NULL.

 	f <- function(a, b = 1, c = 2, d = NULL) {